gvwilson/thirdbit/src/fiction/iffy/index.md

 She opened her mouth to ask how long Wales thought it would be, but closed it as he and her foster mother shot her warning glances.
-After that,
-there was nothing to do but wait and worry.
+There was nothing to do but wait and worry.

 Footsteps in the corridor and a perfunctory knock on the door roused her from her funk.